fetchai/agents-aea/docs/weather-skills.md

 4. Run the `my_weather_station` AEA.
 Navigate to its logs and copy the multiaddress displayed.

-5. Navigate to the settings of the `my_weather_client` and under `components > connections/fetchai/p2p_libp2p:0.22.0` update as follows:
+5. Navigate to the settings of the `my_weather_client` and under `components > connections/fetchai/p2p_libp2p:0.22.0` update as follows (make sure to replace the placeholder with the multiaddress):
 ``` bash
 {
   "delegate_uri": "127.0.0.1:11001",